 Though not a top priority, 53 percent of Canadians say foreign policy is at least moderately important to their vote.
 Nearly one-third (28 percent) say foreign policy will be more important in informing their vote in the next election.

 Canadians strongly support the federal government’s stated foreign policy objectives.
-Eighty percent support the revitalization of rules-based international order, 91 percent agree with strengthening Canada’s place in North America, 86 percent support prioritizing poverty eradication, and pursuing diversified, modern, 56 percent believe we should once again attempt to get a seat on the UN Security Council, and inclusive trade is supported by 89 percent of Canadians.
+Eighty percent support the revitalization of rules-based international order, 91 percent agree with strengthening Canada’s place in North America, 86 percent support prioritizing poverty eradication, 56 percent believe we should once again attempt to get a seat on the UN Security Council, and inclusive trade is supported by 89 percent of Canadians.
 However, it is not all good news for the government; previous MLI polling has demonstrated clearly that Canadians believe Ottawa must do more to stand up to authoritarian regimes, in particular, China.

 MLI Senior Fellow Christian Leuprecht points out “there is remarkable consistency in foreign policy priorities between declared Liberal and Conservative voters, and a fairly broad consensus in favour of current levels of defence spending.
 The relative consistency of results across various groups confirm that Canadian foreign policy interests are relatively immutable.”